abenaoboateng/Portfolio/README.md

 Public Health Biostatistics and Informatics, BS Applied Statistical Modeling Certficate

-# Relevant Coursework: Data Analysis for Health Sciences, Genetics and Biostatistics with R software
+# Relevant Coursework:
-Elements of Data Science with R, SQL and Python, Calculus, Probability and Statistics
+Data Analysis for Health Sciences, Genetics and Biostatistics with R software, Elements of Data Science with R, SQL and Python, Calculus, Probability and Statistics

 ### Technical Skills